Siarnaq: Orbit and group

 Siarnaq orbits Saturn at an average distance of 17.9 e6km in 896 days (2.45 years).
-Due to gravitational perturbations the Sun and other planets, the orbit of Siarnaq varies of time.
+Due to gravitational perturbations from the Sun and other planets, the orbit of Siarnaq varies over time.
 Over a 200-year period, Siarnaq's semi-major axis fluctuates between 17.5–18.3 e6km, eccentricity between 0.089–0.554, and inclination between 41.4°–54.3° with respect to the ecliptic.
 The moon is in a temporary secular resonance with Saturn, in which Siarnaq and Saturn have matching apsidal precession periods.
 (Note: The ecliptic longitudes of the periapsis of the satellite and the planet are locked according to Cuk & Burns (2004), although Nesvorný et al. (2003) find that this locking is only temporary, while Turrini et al. (2008) did not find any evidence of secular resonance in Siarnaq.
 Siarnaq's secular resonance with Saturn was first reported by Cuk et al. September 2002.)
 Siarnaq's high orbital eccentricity and inclination places it close to the threshold for Lidov–Kozai resonance.

 Siarnaq belongs to Saturn's Inuit group of prograde irregular moons, which have average semi-major axes between 11.2–18.4 e6km and high average inclinations between 45°–50°.
 The Inuit group is further split into three distinct subgroups at different semi-major axes: the Kiviuq group, the Paaliaq group, and the Siarnaq group.
 The Siarnaq group is the outermost Inuit subgroup and includes seven known members: Siarnaq, Tarqeq, S/2004 S 31, S/2019 S 14, S/2020 S 3, S/2019 S 6, and S/2020 S 5.
 Moons in the Inuit group appear to be less abundant at smaller sizes, which implies that the Inuit group has existed long enough for collisions to have destroyed most of the smaller moons.